esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/programma_2025/kramen/_index.en.md

 ---

 ### [Drakenlicht Illustraties](https://drakenlichtillustraties.nl/)
-Drakenlicht Illustraties maakt fantasy en mystery kunst, gemaakt met inkt, waterverf en potlood.
-Met magische onderwerpen uit de natuur zoals dieren en sterren, wordt je nieuwsgierigheid gewekt...
-Volg de draak met de lantaarn en ontdek fantastische werelden in deze kunst, in de vorm van ansichtkaarten, posters en gebruiksvoorwerpen!
+Drakenlicht Illustraties makes fantasy and mystery art, made with ink, watercolor, and pencil.
+With magical themes from nature such as animals and stars, your curiosity will be enticed...
+Follow the dragon with the lantern and discover fantastic worlds in this art, in the form of postcards, posters, and useful items!
 {{< figure src="images/2025/kramen/Visitekaartje Drakenlicht voorkant.jpg" alt="Drakenlicht Illustraties" class="vendorpicture" width="60%" >}}

 ---

 ### [Edge of Dusk](https://www.bluefernarts.com/)
-Annemieke van Barlingen is een Belgische kunstenares die onder de naam Blue Fern Arts handgeschilderde illustraties maakt geïnspireerd door sprookjes, fantasy en folklore.
+Annemieke van Barlingen is a Belgian artist who makes hand-painted illustrations under the name Blue Fern Arts, inspired by fairytales, fantasy, and folklore.
 {{< figure src="images/2025/kramen/FB_IMG_1736773754646.jpg" alt="Edge of Dusk" class="vendorpicture" width="40%" >}}

 ---